CForth for STM32G431, STM32G441 and STM32F042

 To open this bottleneck a little bit, the threaded code for these processors is organized in a compact 8 bit array.
 This provides up to 3 times more Forth code compared with a straight 32bit word oriented code thread (which is used for the STM32G4 processors).
 The additional runtime overhead is moderate.

-All F042 firmware versions include a RS-232 interace (except Nucleo), an SPI interface, a random number generator and optionally a MIDI interface or instead one or two PWM pulse outputs, optionally a motor driver.
+All F042 firmware versions provide an RS-232 interface, an SPI interface, a random number generator and optionally a MIDI interface - or instead one or two PWM pulse outputs, optionally a motor driver.

 All of these features are accessed directly with specialized CForth kernel operators (Forth "words").